andreistefanciprian/gomicropay/Readme.md

 - If the authentication is successful, the Auth service responds with a JWT token.
 - From then on, the user includes this token in the request header whenever making a transaction call to the API Gateway.
 - The Gateway checks the token’s validity with the Auth service before moving forward.
-- Once authorized, the API Gateway passes the transaction request to the Money Movement service over gRPC.
+- Once authorized, the API Gateway passes the transaction request to the Payments service over gRPC.
 - This service debits the user’s DEFAULT account and credits the PAYMENT account, recording the transaction in its database.
-- At the same time, the Money Movement service produces two event messages to Kafka, which are then consumed by other services.
+- At the same time, the Payments service produces two event messages to Kafka, which are then consumed by other services.
 - The Ledger service picks up the event and updates its records, while the Email service sends the user a notification about the transaction.
-- Finally, the Money Movement service returns a confirmation back to the user indicating that the transaction was successful.
+- Finally, the Payments service returns a confirmation back to the user indicating that the transaction was successful.

 ## Local Development with Docker Compose